base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-remix.md

 The `Compile and Run script` button in this plugin is a little misleading.
 This is **not** how you will usually run your contract through testing.
 You can click the `I` button for more information on this feature.

-Finally, if you have errors in your contracts, the complete text for each error will appear at the bottom of the pane.
+Finally, if you have errors in your contracts, the complete text for each error will appear at the bottom of the page.
 Try it out by introducing some typos to `1_Storage.sol`.

 ### Deploy & Run Transactions